yzchen-phy/clifford-sampling/README.md

 - "sqe" stands for gate-dependent single-qubit depolarizing noise
 - "composite" stands for the composite errors consisting of coherent rotations and amplitude damping
 - "exp" stands for using the experimentally measured Choi matrices for the two-qubit gates and leaving other components error-free
+- "exp_CPTP" stands for using the experimentally measured CPTP Chi matrices for the two-qubit gates and leaving other components error-free
 - "plot" is used for generating the figures
 - The file "AllChois.mat" contains all the experimentally measured Choi matrices for the two-qubit gates